 Step 2: Be Mindful of Your Fiduciary Responsibility

 As fiduciaries for retirement plans, our job is to provide independent, unbiased, forward-thinking guidance and objective, resourceful oversight for plan sponsors.
 Why?
 So you can focus on running your business while knowing your retirement plan satisfies required guidelines and uses industry best practices.

 With many employer retirement plans, it is all too easy to “set it and forget it.”
 While this approach has the advantage of lightening your workload, it comes with some risks.

 Most plan sponsors have a fiduciary responsibility to their plan and the plan’s participants.
-That means the plan sponsor is required to act in the best interest of the plan participants.
+That means the plan sponsor should partner with an Advisor that is required to act in the best interest of the plan participants.
+We provide fiduciary advice regarding investment lineups, platform searches, education and communication and ERISA-related issues that limits their liability.
 Failing to do so can open the plan sponsor up to legal liability.
 It is a good idea to build plan reviews into your workflow for managing your employer retirement plan to make sure you are attending to your fiduciary responsibility.
 Take notes and keep records!

 Step 3: Change with the Times

 The employer retirement plan landscape has changed considerably in the past several years.
 Not only have there been innovations in plan design, but the law itself around employer retirement plans is also changing.
 In 2019 the SECURE Act was passed, incentivizing plan features like auto-enrollment with tax credits, and changing the RMD age, among other things.